 their own feedback.

 This tool is designed to be used when students are providing feedback on the contribution of peers.
-This could be feedback on artifacts submitted elsewhere in FLO (eg., a report or video) or a performance of a task outside of FLO (eg. a presentation or
+This could be feedback on artefacts submitted elsewhere in FLO (eg, a report or video) or a performance of a task outside of FLO (eg. a presentation or

 dance).
 It can be combined with the Peer